No Remorse (band)

-No Remorse were an English punk rock band formed in London in 1985.
-They were one of the most well-known bands of the British neo-Nazi skinhead and Rock Against Communism scenes.
+No Remorse are an English white power rock band formed in London in 1985.
+They were one of the most prominent neo-Nazi skinheads bands of the Rock Against Communism scene.
 The band was led by Paul Burnley between 1986 and 1996, and by William Browning and Daniel "Jacko" Jack from 1996 onwards, following a factional dispute within British white nationalist politics.